IngeniousCoderArchives/CPU-Monitor/README.md

-https://discord.gg/cCBTHWE OR Submit a Issue
+Open a ticket here, or email eltontay11@gmail.com .